feathersjs/docs/guides/step-by-step/basic-feathers/writing-hooks.md

 - Shows how to call the current service.
 - Discusses how to handle `params` for service calls.
 - Shows how to prevent recursion.

-## Using other services

-You can get a handle to another service, while in a hook, with `context.app.service(path)`.

-It may be easier, frankly, to use a service other than the current one, as you are less likely to have to worry about recursion.

 ### Is anything wrong, unclear, missing?